The best way to clean a Down Comforter.

-Down Comforters do get soiled and require periodic cleaning.
+Down Comforters can become soiled and require periodic cleaning.

-- Harsh chemicals can also damage both the down cluster and the cotton shell of the comforter.
+- Harsh chemicals used in dry cleaning damage the down cluster as well as the cotton shell of a comforter.

 In the below video, we demonstrate how we recommend washing a down comforter: